 Academic and Professional Writing (ENGL 13000/33000) is designed to offer principles for writing that allow you, the expert on your topic, to anticipate and influence how readers respond to your work — whether professors, professionals, or the general public.
 We approach writing not as a collection of arbitrary rules, but as a study of readers.

 LRS is offered every academic quarter.
-The course meets twice weekly: once in a plenary lecture session on Thursdays, 2:00-3:20pm, and once in small-group seminars that meet on Tuesdays, during which students exchange, analyze, and critique each other’s papers, led by a trained graduate student Lector.
+The course meets twice weekly: once in a plenary lecture session on Thursdays from 2:00-3:20pm, and once in small-group seminars that meet on Tuesdays (starting in Week 2), during which students exchange, analyze, and critique each other’s papers, led by a trained graduate student Lector.
 Check our registration page for more information on discussion section times.